liamqma/cf7-country-state-list/README.md

 cf7-country-state-list
 ======================

-Contact Form 7 - Country / State List.
+Contact Form 7 - Country / State combobox, dropdown, list.

 I had issues with adding a dynamic list of countries / states to Contact Form 7.
 Luckly I found this script and incorporated it into Contact Form 7 for Wordpress.
 **It's a standalone Country + State Javascript combobox/dropdown.
 You do not need Wordpress for this to work.**